imonish8/sonora-productivity-app/README.md

 ---
 ## Contributing

 We welcome contributions from developers of all skill levels.
-If you're interested in contributing to Sonora, Send PR Directly, for more information contact [E-mail](imonishnule8@gmail.com)
+If you're interested in contributing to Sonora, Send PR Directly.

 ## Code of Conduct